top of page

 Along the way, I took moments to snap a few last photos, capturing the ageless beauty of Yosemite.

-A body of water flowing by the mountain at day time in Yosemite
+A body of water by the mountain at day time in Yosemite

 From the Happy Isles, you can easily take the shuttle bus to the parking.